Dual Optimistic Ascent (PI Control) is the Augmented Lagrangian Method in Disguise

 Despite these advantages, the Augmented Lagrangian method is not the standard in constrained deep learning.
 Instead, the community largely relies on the original Lagrangian approach, mitigating its oscillatory behavior with alternative Lagrange multiplier updates such as the PI control strategy \citep{stooke2020responsive,sohrabi2024nupi}, also known as generalized optimistic gradient ascent \citep{mokhtari2020unified}.
 These dual optimistic ascent methods have shown strong empirical performance in reducing oscillations, but their convergence properties remain largely underformalized.

 This paper addresses this gap.
 We establish a simple yet previously unknown result: gradient descent–optimistic ascent on the Lagrangian is equivalent to gradient descent–ascent on the Augmented Lagrangian.
 For equality-constrained problems, the equivalence holds exactly at the level of matching primal iterates (\cref{thm:equivalence_equalities}).
-For general inequality constraints, we prove that both methods converge to the same set of points—namely, all local solutions of the original problem (\cref{thm:ineq_equivalence}).
+For general inequality constraints, we prove that both methods converge to the same set of points—namely, all local solutions of the constrained problem (\cref{thm:ineq_equivalence}).

 In \S\ref{sec:discussion}, we use this equivalence to formalize properties of the dual optimistic ascent (PI control) framework.
 We show that it strictly improves over standard GDA on the Lagrangian by recovering all local problem solutions (\cref{thm:main_characterization}) and provide local convergence guarantees to these solutions (\cref{cor:local_convergence,cor:global_convergence}).
 We further characterize the role of the optimism coefficient (proportional gain), formally showing that larger values reduce oscillations but may induce ill-conditioning (\S\ref{sec:tuning}).
-Finally, in \S\ref{sec:experiments}, we highlight how existing empirical results validate our findings.
+Finally, in \S\ref{sec:experiments}, we provide experimental results validating our theoretical findings.

+Taken together, these results imply that dual optimistic ascent is principled \textit{only} insofar as it mimics the Augmented Lagrangian method in the single-step, first-order regime.
+In more general settings—such as those employing multiple primal steps or second-order primal optimizers—this equivalence no longer holds, and dual optimistic ascent fails to inherit the robust convergence guarantees of the ALM; in such cases, we advocate for the explicit Augmented Lagrangian method instead.

 \textbf{Scope.} All results are presented in the context of constrained optimization.
 Our claims about the optimistic gradient method are restricted to: \blobletter{1} its role in maximizing the dual player in a Lagrangian formulation (i.e., a linear player in a non-convex–linear min-max problem), and \blobletter{2} its application \textit{only} to that player; for the non-convex primal player, we generally assume a different method is used.
-Furthermore, our equivalence results apply solely to a \textit{first-order}, \textit{single-step} Augmented Lagrangian method.
-They do not extend to Augmented Lagrangian algorithms with multiple primal steps between dual updates, nor to cases in which the primal minimization algorithm is second-order or higher.